adamajammary/libvoyaplayer/README.md

 ### LVP_SeekTo

-Seeks to the given position as a percent between 0 and 1.
+Seeks (asynchronously) to the given position as a percent between 0 and 1.

 ```cpp
 void LVP_SeekTo(double percent);